tmr08c/tmr08c.github.io/content/blog/using-mix-install-for-benchmarks/index.md

 map.flatten        1.24 K - 2.01x slower +406.05 μs
 ```

-Because `Mix.install` caches our dependencies, subsequent runs will not need to rebuild the dependencies and will immediately start the benchmark.
+Because `Mix.install` caches our dependencies, subsequent runs will not need to rebuild the dependencies and immediately start the benchmark.

-I began using this strategy when testing alternatives to a function that did not require complex, application-specific set up.
-I copied and pasted the function I was benchmarking into my benchmark script and started working on writing up alternative implementations.
-While I could have written my alternative implementations in the existing module and tested them in a separate benchamark script that I ran with `mix run`, I found that by creating a benchmark script that contained the implementations I was able to share the entire benchmark script as a part my pull request when explaining the change I made.
-This made it easier for coworkers to try to replicate my results.
+We now have a single file benchmark script that we can easily re-run and share with others.

-A word of warning: a limitation of this approach is that you do not get your access to your application code like you would when running a script via `mix run`.
+A word of warning: a limitation of this approach is that you do not get access to your application code like you would when running a script via `mix run`.
 It may be a bit of a stretch, but this may be a feature and not a bug.
-By having to pull the core functionality you want to benchmark away from the rest of your application, you may better avoid the noise and side effects that could come as a part of running other parts of your application.
+By extracting the core functionality you want to benchmark away from the rest of your application, you may better avoid the noise and side effects that could come as a part of running other parts of your application.

-# TODO

-- [ ] previous post link